OSDLabs/pace/README.md

-pace
+(Supercharged) pace
 ====

-An automatic web page progress bar.
+An automatic web page progress bar, now with support for custom preloaders.
+Woohoo!

 Include [pace.js](https://raw.github.com/HubSpot/pace/v1.0.2/pace.min.js) and a [theme](http://github.hubspot.com/pace/docs/welcome/) of your choice to your page and you are done!